Click to add text...

 Alpert and the Brass scored equally as well with their second album South Of The Border released on January 6, 1965.
 This time, the LP topped at #6 and stayed on the chart for 163 weeks.
 (6) Then came the album that is still talked about today.

-Whipped Cream & Other Delights, featured members of the Wrecking Crew and was released on September 25, 1965.
+Whipped Cream & Other Delights was recorded at Hollywood's Gold Star Studios beginning in January of 1965.
+The featured members of the Wrecking Crew included Herb Alpert (trumpet), Carol Kaye (bass), Frank DeVito (drums), Ervan Coleman (guitar), Pete Jolly (piano) and Bob Edmondson (trombone).
+(7) The LP was released on September 25, 1965.
 The top single, Taste Of Honey topped the Billboard Hot 100 chart at #7.
-(7) The album, which sold over six million copies, featured the songs Whipped Cream and Lollipops And Roses, which were played extensively on ABC-TV’s The Dating Game.
+(8) The album, which sold over six million copies, featured the songs Whipped Cream and Lollipops And Roses, which were played extensively on ABC-TV’s The Dating Game.

 Photo courtesy of raillex from Album Art Exchange